moebqr/Exchange-Gateway-Emulator/README.md

 - Dash and Plotly: For real-time data visualization
 - cProfile: For performance profiling
 - pytest: For unit testing

-## How It Works

-### Server (`src/server.py`)

-The server acts as the central hub of the emulator.
-It uses WebSockets to handle real-time bidirectional communication with multiple clients.
-The server is responsible for receiving order requests, processing them, and sending back confirmations or rejections.
-It maintains an order book and uses the order matching engine to match buy and sell orders efficiently.

-### Order Matching Engine (`src/order_matching.py`)

-The order matching engine is the core component that processes incoming orders.
-It maintains an order book, which is a data structure that holds all buy and sell orders.
-When a new order is received, the engine attempts to match it with existing orders in the order book.
-If a match is found, a trade is executed, and both orders are updated or removed from the book.

-### Client (`src/client.py`)

-The client simulates a trading participant.
-It connects to the server via WebSockets and sends order requests.
-The client can be configured to generate random orders or submit specific orders based on user-defined strategies.
-It also listens for trade confirmations and updates from the server.

-### Real-Time Dashboard (`dashboards/order_book_dashboard.py`)

-The dashboard provides a visual representation of the current state of the order book and key performance metrics.
-It uses Dash and Plotly to create interactive charts and graphs that update in real-time.
-Users can view the depth of the order book, track order throughput, and monitor latency metrics.

 ## Installation and Setup